-Though the school has shown the utilisation of development fund as unsecured loan given to 'Recognised Unaided School fund' for payment of salaries and other expenses
+Though the school has shown the utilisation of development fund as unsecured loan given to 'Recognised Unaided School fund' for payment of salaries and other expenses but this utilisation of development fee is usage of excess development fee collected by the school over the years for payment of salaries.

-4. As per Para 99 of Guidance Note on Accounting by Schools (2005) issued by the Institute of Chartered Accountants of India "Where the fund is meant for meeting capital expenditure, upon incurrence of the expenditure, the relevant asset account is debited which is depreciated as per the recommendations contained in this Guidance Note.
+5. As per Para 99 of Guidance Note on Accounting by Schools (2005) issued by the Institute of Chartered Accountants of India "Where the fund is meant for meeting capital expenditure, upon incurrence of the expenditure, the relevant asset account is debited which is depreciated as per the recommendations contained in this Guidance Note.
 Thereafter, the concerned restricted fund account is treated as deferred income, to the extent of the cost of the asset, and is transferred to the credit of the income and expenditure account in proportion to the depreciation charged every year."

-From review of audited financial statements of the FY 2017-18 and 2018-19, it has been noted that the aforesaid provision has not been followed by the school as the school is not creating any deferred income equivalent to the amount of restricted fund used for capital expenditure and also, the aforesaid deferred income has not been transferred to the credit of the income and expenditure account in proportion to the depreciation charged during the year.
+However, on review of audited financial statements of the FY 2017-18 and 2018-19 it has been noted that the aforesaid provision has not been followed by the school as the school is not creating any deferred income equivalent to the amount of restricted fund used for capital expenditure and also, the aforesaid deferred income has not been transferred to the credit of the income and expenditure account in proportion to the depreciation charged during the year.
 On purchase of assets out of the development fund, the first accounting entry passed by the school as debit fixed assets account and credit the bank account and then by passing second accounting entry as debit development fund account and credit the fixed assets account.
 Thus, by virtue of adopting this accounting treatment, value of the assets purchased out the development fund became zero and hence not getting reflected on the face of the financial statements.
 And therefore, the value of fixed assets on the face of the balance sheet is under reported in FY 2017-18 by Rs.
 96,24,246 and in FY 2018-19 Rs.
 1,82,97,231 by the school.